FarronF/limerick-council-meetings/meetings/2017/07/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 15th June 2017.md

 new office of Communications and Marketing for the Council.
 She informed the Members that

-their main aims were as follows:---
+their main aims were as follows:
+---
 2

 1. Corporate Communications – media releases, social media, photography, brand guidelines